philsinatra/NestedCommentsVSCode/README.md

 }
 ```

-replace `javascript` with your language of choice.
+Replace `javascript` with your language of choice.

 ## Known Issues